What is the TDI Cavern Diver course?

 • Air share with lights off (failing light simulation) and eyes closed, using touch contact communication while following the cave line

 • Remove and replace mask while referencing the guideline

 • Demonstrate conservation, awareness, as well as exit referencing techniques

 • Besides proper light and hand signals, you will also be proficient with touch contact communication

 • Simulate a primary light failure and use back up light to exit

 • Demonstrate buoyancy control, proper trim, and propulsion techniques

 TDI Cavern Diver minimum certification requirements:

-• Perform all land drills and cavern dive requirements efficiently
+• Perform land drills and underwater skills efficiently

-• Demonstrate mature, sound judgment concerning dive planning and execution
+• Display resposible, sound judgment during dive planning and dive execution

 • Maintain an appropriate level of awareness and respect for the environment